Strong odd coloring of sparse graphs: Introduction

 Regarding to subcubic planar graphs $G$, we have $\chi_{so}(G)\le \chi(G^2)\le 7$, the bound is tight since there is a subcubic planar graph $G$ such that $\chi_{so}(G)=\chi(G^2)=7$.
-For a graph in Figure~\ref{fig:planarcubic7}, it has maximum average degree $\frac{20}{7}$, and which is a tight example in the following our main result.
+Considering the graph in Figure~\ref{fig:planarcubic7}, it has strong odd chromatic number $7$ and it has maximum average degree $\frac{20}{7}$.
+This provides a tight example to the following main result.

 \begin{theorem} If $G$ is a graph with $mad(G)\le\frac{20}{7}$, then $\chi_{so}(G)\le \Delta(G)+4$. \end{theorem}